 FHI.
-As at December 31, 2021 and 2020, the Parent Company is 57.53% and 57.39%-owned, respectively, by LUSH PROPERTIES, INC. (LPI or the Ultimate Parent), a company incorporated and domiciled in the Philippines.
+As at December 31, 2022 and 2021, the Parent Company is 52.84% and 57.53%, respectively, owned by LUSH PROPERTIES, INC. (LPI or the Ultimate Parent), a company incorporated and domiciled in the Philippines.
 LPI is engaged in leasing/real estate activities.

 NTI.
-In June 2020, the Parent Company subscribed to additional 63,430 common shares at ₱255.00 per share or for a total consideration of ₱16.2 million.
+In June 2020, the Parent Company subscribed to additional 63,430 common shares at ₱255.00 per share or for ₱16.2 million.

 In February 2020, NTI acquired the rights, title and interest to the assets of two stores of Kxn Kuxina Food Corporation ("Kuxina"), operating under the names and styles of Kuxina Ihaw Na! and Kuxina Filipino Fusion.
 Kuxina serves Filipino food dishes complementing the current brands of the Group.
-The assets acquired aggregated \$1.0 million (see Note 4).
+The assets acquired aggregated \$\mathbb{P}1.0\$ million (see Note 4).